 After a minute or two walk your horse off and pick up the pad.
 You can look at and feel the indentations made by your horse.
 You can see and feel where he is bearing his weight on his foot.
 This gives you insights into how he is habitually moving and may explain why his posture is the way it is.

 When the hoof lands on good footing it sinks into the top layer.
 You can’t see how your horse is loading his foot because you can’t see how the foot is meeting the solid ground.

 On a solid surface such as concrete, the hoof capsule will move and give under the load.
 In other words, the shoe or hoof hits the hard surface and stops but all the internal structures of the foot may be stretched or shifting to accommodate the hoof stopping abruptly.
 Again you can’t see how your horse is weight-bearing on his hoof.

 If you had a pressure plate you might be able to see the way the hoof lands and the impact of landing on a particular area, but again this is a hard surface so there is going to be some stretching of the internal structures.

-The impression pad gradually gives way to the horse’s weight and the greater the pressure the more it will give until the entire load bearing area is in contact with the pad.
-Greater pressure will be revealed by deeper impression while areas of little or no weight bearing will not make an impression at all.
+The impression pad gradually gives way to the horse’s weight and the greater the pressure the more it will give until the entire load-bearing area is in contact with the pad.
+Greater pressure will be revealed by a deeper impression while areas of little or no weight-bearing will not make an impression at all.
 This will give you a clue into your horse’s habitual posture because if he is always toe loading he is not getting the right input into his nervous system through the internal structures of the hoof in the rear of the foot.